TRvsan/TRvsan.github.io/README.md

-Repository used for testing a simple site for the couse "Reti di Calcolatori"
+Repository used for creating and testing a simple site for the couse "Reti di Calcolatori"

 Trieste, 2024